magosil86/bumblebee/vignettes/bumblebee-estimate-transmission-flows-and-ci-tutotial.md

 next-generation sequence data.

-## Application
+### Example application areas include:

-For example, the bumblebee package was used to better understand the patterns of HIV transmssion, the virus that causes AIDS, in the context of a universal test-and-treat HIV prevention trial.
-More precisely, to quantify the flow of HIV transmissions within and between: communities, age-groups, sexes, geographical regions and randomized-HIV-intervention conditions in the BCPP / Ya Tsie trial.
+1. Quantifying transmission patterns of HIV, the virus that causes AIDS, in the context of HIV prevention initiatives such as universal test-and-treat.

-The BCPP / Ya Tsie trial was a 30-community pair-matched community randomized trial in Botswana to test the effect of a universal HIV test-and-treat intervention in efficiently reducing the occurrence of new HIV infections at the population level.

-#### See a paper on the deep-sequence phylogenetic analysis of the BCPP / Ya Tsie trial to learn more:

-Magosi LE, Yinfeng Z, Golubchick T, De Gruttola V, ..., Lockman S, Essex M, Lipsitch M, on behalf of the Botswana Combination Prevention Project and the PANGEA consortium (2021) Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial.
-To submit for publication.
+   **To learn more see:** Magosi LE, et al., Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial.
+To submit for publication, 2021.

-#### Other applications
-Another example scenario in which the bumblebee package might be useful would be to better understand patterns of transmission of SARS-COV-2, the virus that causes COVID-19, in the context of differential access to vaccines.
+2. Quantifying transmission patterns of SARS-COV-2, the virus that causes COVID-19, in the presence of heterogeneous vaccine uptake.

-#### This vignette walks through the steps for quantifying transmission flows within and between population groups
+#### This vignette walks through the steps to estimate transmission flows and confidence intervals.

 ---